2020 Slovak parliamentary election: Political parties

 The table below lists groups elected in the 2016 election, groups re-elected in the 2020 election and new group (ZĽ) elected in the 2020 election.

+An informal political bloc, labeling itself the "democratic opposition," included the parliamentary parties Freedom and Solidarity and Ordinary People and Independent Personalities, the extra-parliamentary Christian Democratic Movement and the newly founded parties For the People, Progressive Slovakia and Together – Civic Democracy with the last latter running in coalition.

 Opinion polls

 Results

 The ruling coalition comprising Direction – Social Democracy (Smer–SD), the Slovak National Party and Most–Híd, led by Prime Minister Peter Pellegrini of Smer–SD, was defeated by the anti-corruption movement Ordinary People and Independent Personalities led by Igor Matovič.
 However, as no party or electoral coalition attained an absolute majority of seats, a post-election coalition was required to form a government.

 This election was also the first since 2006 where Smer–SD did not emerge as the party with the most seats in the National Council.
 Also, it was the first time that no party representing Hungarian community was elected.
 The coalition of Progressive Slovakia and Together failed to meet the 7% threshold for two-party coalitions to enter the parliament by only 926 votes, surprising analysts, as they had been several percentage points above the threshold required in opinion polls as recently as a few days before the election, and polled above the threshold in exit polls taken on election day.
 The coalition submitted an electoral complaint with the Constitutional Court on 12 March seeking a recount, although they did not have any expectation it would significantly change the results, and only did so in order to clear doubts about the democratic process.
-In total 820,411 votes fell below the electoral threshold, which is 28.47 % of all valid votes.
+In total 820,411 votes fell below the electoral threshold, which is 28.47% of all valid votes.